Docking Protein 7 (DOK7) Cell ELISA Kit

 Note

-This product is for research use only.
-The range and sensitivity is subject to change.
-Please contact us for the latest product information.
-For accurate results, sample concentrations must be diluted to mid-range of the kit.
-If you require a specific range, please contact us in advance or write your request in your order comments.
-Please note that our ELISA and CLIA kits are optimised for detection of native samples, rather than recombinant proteins.
+THIS PRODUCT IS FOR RESEARCH USE ONLY.
+NOT FOR USE IN DIAGNOSTIC OR THERAPEUTIC PROCEDURES.
+Please note that our kits are optimised for detection of native samples, rather than recombinant proteins.
 We are unable to guarantee detection of recombinant proteins, as they may have different sequences or tertiary structures to the native protein.

 Docking protein 7 (DOK7) is an essential cytoplasmic adaptor protein that plays a pivotal role in neuromuscular junction (NMJ) development and function.
 It primarily acts by activating muscle-specific receptor tyrosine kinase (MuSK), a key receptor in the signaling cascade that organizes acetylcholine receptor (AChR) clustering, which is critical for synaptic transmission at the NMJ.
 DOK7 contains a pleckstrin homology (PH) domain and a phosphotyrosine-binding (PTB) domain that facilitate its interaction with phosphorylated receptors and downstream signaling molecules.
 Mutations in the DOK7 gene have been directly associated with congenital myasthenic syndrome (CMS), a disorder characterized by muscle weakness due to impaired synaptic function.
 These mutations often result in reduced MuSK activation and defective AChR clustering, underscoring the critical role of DOK7 in synaptic maintenance.
 Beyond its role in NMJ formation, emerging research suggests potential functions of DOK7 in other cellular signaling contexts, although these roles are less well understood.
 Its specificity for MuSK and its involvement in rare neuromuscular disorders highlight its significance in both basic biology and clinical research.